team-collabrate/pitch-perfect/POSTHOG_SETUP.md

 - `useGalleryTracking()` - Track gallery interactions
 - `useNavigationTracking()` - Track navigation events

+### ✅ 7.
+Automatic User Identification

+Updated `src/lib/phone-context.tsx`:

+- **Automatic identification**: Users are identified in PostHog when they enter their phone number
+- **Automatic reset**: User identity is reset when phone number is cleared
+- **Uses phone number as distinct_id**: Phone numbers are used as the unique identifier for users
+- **No manual calls needed**: Identification happens automatically via the PhoneProvider

+Benefits:

+- All events are linked to identified users
+- Historical anonymous events are merged with identified profile
+- User journey tracking across sessions
+- No need to call `posthog.identify()` manually

 ## How to Use

 ### 1. Set Environment Variables